Watermelon had a high glycemic index of 80 until it was updated in 2021 to 50, making it a low glycemic fruit.

 Yes, all carbohydrate-containing foods raise blood sugar, but watermelon also has a high water content and magnesium, both of which help regulate blood glucose.

-No. The sugars in watermelon are natural sugars.
+No. The sugars in watermelon are naturally occurring sugars, not added sugars.
 They are also simple sugars.
-These are okay in moderation, plus, watermelon's benefits far outweigh the concern of its sugars.
+These are okay in moderation; plus, watermelon's benefits far outweigh the concern of its sugar content.